-- 30. During each applicable payroll period, the Debtors routinely deduct certain amounts from Employees' paychecks, including, without limitation (a) pre- and post-tax deductions payable pursuant to certain of the Employee Benefits Programs (as defined herein), including health insurance premiums and retirement savings contributions, (b) garnishments, child support and service charges, and other similar deductions, and (c) other withholdings as may be required in the various jurisdictions in which the Debtors operate (collectively, the "Payroll Deductions"), and forward the Payroll Deductions to various third-party recipients. - \$7,300,000 on account of accrued but unpaid Payroll Deductions.
+- 30. During each applicable payroll period, the Debtors routinely deduct certain amounts from Employees' paychecks, including, without limitation (a) pre- and post-tax deductions payable pursuant to certain of the Employee Benefits Programs (as defined herein), including health insurance premiums and retirement savings contributions, (b) garnishments, child support and service charges, and other similar deductions, and (c) other withholdings as may be required in the various jurisdictions in which the Debtors operate (collectively, the "Payroll Deductions"), and forward the Payroll Deductions to various third-party recipients. - 31.
+As of the Petition Date, the Debtors estimate that they owe approximately \$7,300,000 on account of accrued but unpaid Payroll Deductions.
 The Debtors seek authority, but not direction, in their business judgement, to make payments on account of Payroll Deductions in an aggregate amount not to exceed \$7,300,000, all of which shall be available upon entry of the Interim Order.
 The Debtors believe that that the unpaid Payroll Deductions generally are held in trust by the Debtors and are not property of their estates.
 Out of an abundance of caution, however, the Debtors seek authority to continue to honor any unpaid Payroll Deductions and to pay any prepetition claims with respect thereto, including to third-party payees, in the ordinary course of business and consistent with past practice.